Connect with a certified trainer for free

 Wrist Tenosynovitis Causes, Symptoms & Treatment Options

 Wrist tenosynovitis refers to a broad group of conditions affecting the tendons of the wrist.
 Tendons are strong, fibrous tissues that connect muscle to bone.
 Tendons normally glide through a sheath.
-When the tendons become inflamed and swollen, they can’t easily move through the sheath, causing irritation and pain.
+When the tendons become inflamed and swollen, a condition known as wrist tenosynovitis, they can't easily move through the sheath, causing irritation and wrist pain.

 Wrist Tenosynovitis Hero Image 2

-Wrist tenosynovitis refers to a broad group of conditions affecting the tendons of the wrist.
+Wrist tenosynovitis refers to a broad group of conditions affecting the wrist tendons.
 Tendons are strong, fibrous tissues that connect muscle to bone.
-Tendons normally glide through a sheath.
-When the tendons become inflamed and swollen, they can’t easily move through the sheath, causing irritation and pain.
+They normally glide through a sheath.
+When the tendons become inflamed and swollen, they can’t easily move through the sheath, causing irritation and wrist pain.

-There are many tendons that connect the forearm to the bones of the wrist.
-Intersection syndrome, sometimes called oarsman’s wrist, is a type of wrist tenosynovitis that happens when the wrist tendons become inflamed due to rubbing against each other.
-The inflammation can happen on either side of the wrist.
+Many tendons connect the forearm to the bones of the wrist.
+Intersection syndrome, sometimes called oarsman’s wrist, is a type of wrist tendon inflammation that happens when the wrist tendons become inflamed due to rubbing against each other.
+The inflammation, often categorized under tendon sheath inflammation, can occur on either side of the wrist.
 The condition is common among rowers and other athletes due to the repetitive stress they place on their wrists.
 Wrist tenosynovitis can cause debilitating pain and limit athletic performance.

 What causes Wrist Tenosynovitis?

-While wrist tenosynovitis can be caused by an acute trauma to the wrist, such as a fall, it’s normally caused by repetitive and forceful stress on the wrist.
+While wrist tendon inflammation can be caused by acute trauma, such as a fall, it’s normally caused by repetitive and forceful stress on the wrist.
 Athletes who play sports that require repeated flexion and extension of the wrist are at greater risk for this condition.

 Wrist tenosynovitis is most common in these sports: